hjagodzinski/C-Mock/README.md

 #### Creating mock ####

-In fact both `DECLARE_FUNCTION_MOCKn` and `IMPLEMENT_FUNCTION_MOCKn` stand for a series of macros for defining and implementing a function mock, respectively.
-These macros take three arguments: a mock class name, a function name and a function prototype.
+Both `DECLARE_FUNCTION_MOCKn` and `IMPLEMENT_FUNCTION_MOCKn` stand for a series of macros for defining and implementing a function mock, respectively.
+These macros take three arguments: a mock class name, a function name, and a function prototype.

 C Mock internally redefines a function being mocked.
 Because only one implementation of a function might exist in an executable, a splitting of a declaration and implementation is necessary.
-Especially, if mocking a certain function takes place in a more than one compilation unit.
+Especially, if mocking a certain function takes place in more than one compilation unit.
 Therefore declaration should be put in a header file whereas implementation in a source file.

-C Mock has no knowledge whether a mocked function is declared with a name mangling - whether this is a pure C function or a C++ function.
+C Mock does not know whether a mocked function is declared with a name mangling - whether this is a pure C function or a C++ function.
 Therefore C Mock does not redeclare mocked function.
 Original function prototype declaration should be used (i.e. use of original function header file).

-Suppose you want to mock *int add(int, int)* function declared in *math.h* header file.
-To do that you can create *AddFunctionMock* mock class:
+Suppose you want to mock `int add(int, int)` function declared in *math.h* header file.
+To do that you create `AddFunctionMock` mock class:

-* *add_function_mock.h*
+*add_function_mock.h*

     ```cpp
     #include <cmock/cmock.h>